home-assistant/home-assistant.io/source/_integrations/bang_olufsen.markdown

 {% configuration_basic %}
 IP Address:
   description: The IP address of your device.
-Can be found by navigating to the device on the [Bang & Olufsen app](https://www.bang-olufsen.com/en/dk/story/apps) and selecting `⋯` → `Product settings` → `About` → `IP address`.
+Can be found by navigating to the device on the [Bang & Olufsen app](https://www.bang-olufsen.com/en/dk/story/apps) and selecting `Settings` → `About` → `IP address`.
   required: true
   type: string
 Device model:
   description: The model name of your Bang & Olufsen device.
 This is used to determine some capabilities of the device.
 If the device is not in the list yet, choose a product similar to yours.
   required: true
   type: string
 {% endconfiguration_basic %}

-## Entities

-This integration currently adds a media_player entity.

 ## Services